qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 ## Conclusion

 As you see, creating of bots - it's simple and fun.
 Frankly, it's my first post and I miss some details.
-For example, our bot detects time by the machine, where it working.
-So, if you located in Europe and will put the bot to USA-servers, you will have the different results.
-Now, an example working on Heroku server, which located somewhere in Europe.
-Therefore can be little delays while messaging.
+For example, our bot uses local machine time.
+So, if you're located in Europe and you put the bot to USA-servers, you will have the different results.
+Now, an example is working on Heroku server, which located somewhere in Europe.
+Therefore there can be little delays while messaging.

 You can see the working example [here](telegram.me/yearprogressbot) and start build your own bot from the [repo](https://github.com/qpbp/yearProgressBot/tree/part-one).